imrafaelmerino/java-fun/docs/index.md

 JsPair of(JsPath path, int elem)
 JsPair of(JsPath path, double elem)
 JsPair of(JsPath path, long elem)
+JsPair of(JsPath path, boolean elem)
+JsPair of(JsPath path, String elem)
 JsPair of(JsPath path, JsElem elem)
 ```
 Pairs are immutable.
-You can get the path or element of a pair by direct field access:
+You can get the path and element of a pair by direct field access:
 ```
 JsPair pair = JsPair.of(path("/a/b/0"), "a");
 JsPath path = pair.path;